 Look out for these Lidl wine award-winners boasting excellent quality at amazing prices.

-Nowadays there’s no need to spend a fortune on fine wine – with incredible 5-star rated reds and gold-medal winning whites available to buy down the Lidl wine aisle at under £10 a bottle.
+Those seeking some of the best cheap wines on the market need not travel the world these days.
+With incredible 5-star rated reds and gold-medal winning whites all available to buy down your local Lidl wine aisle at under £10 a bottle.

 The budget supermarket has been rivalling Aldi wines in recent years, taking home several medals from prestigious wine competitions such as the International Wine & Spirit Competition and the International Wine Challenge.
 And it’s success hasn’t stopped there, with its new partnership with Master of Wine Richard Brampfield no doubt helping it to secure Wotwine’s supermarket wine retailer of the year 2020.

 And whilst it definitely won’t do anything to help prevent a hangover, we reckon a bottle or two of these reasonably priced award winners are more than worth it…

 Best Lidl Wines:

 This famous Italian red wine, made from the Nebbiolo grape, is firm and deliciously dry with a long, savoury finish.
 Taste-testers at the 2021 Independent Wine and Spirits Challenge (IWSC) were so bowled over by this Barolo that they gave it a rare gold medal.
 And Lidl’s own independent Master of Wine Richard Bampfield gave it a ‘very good’ 88 points.
 Whilst reviewers agree that this wine is “great value” and “excellent for the price” at £11.99.
 Quicker than buying alcohol online, we recommend scouring your local Lidl to find this beauty that goes excellently with slow roast lamb, steak or pepperoni.